ErSoul/update-linux-torrents/README.md

 - Download directory should be an argument.
 - Torrent client credentials should be setted from arguments.
-- Verify torrent's ID status (Downloading/Seeding) in case torrent(s) is(are) still downloading and avoid mistakes in consecutives short-time executions of the script.
 - Add preferred download tool option (torrent, zsync, curl).
 If any of the former tools are not available, default to CURL.
 - Check download integrity with available hashing methods.
 - Verify download with PGP signatures.